The Cloud of Unknowing: Later influence

-Given its survival in only seventeen manuscripts, The Cloud of Unknowing was not as popular in late medieval England as the works of Richard Rolle or Walter Hilton, perhaps because the Cloud is addressed to solitaries and concentrates on the advanced levels of the mystical path.
-Two Latin translations of the Cloud were made in the late fifteenth century.
+Given its survival in only seventeen manuscripts, The Cloud of Unknowing was not popular in late medieval England, perhaps because the Cloud is addressed to solitaries and concentrates on advanced levels of the mystical path.
+Two Latin translations of the Cloud were made in the late 15th century.
 One was made by Richard Methley, a Carthusian of the Charterhouse of Mount Grace in Yorkshire, and finished in 1491.
 The other is anonymous.
-Neither, however, enjoyed wide dissemination.
+Neither enjoyed wide dissemination.

 This work became known to English Catholics in the mid-17th century, when the Benedictine monk Augustine Baker (1575–1641) wrote an exposition on its doctrine based on a manuscript copy in the library of the monastery of Cambrai in Flanders.
 The original work itself, however, was not published until 1877.
 English mystic Evelyn Underhill edited an important version of the work in 1922.

-The work has become increasingly popular over the course of the twentieth century, with nine English translations or modernisations produced in this period.
-In particular, The Cloud has influenced recent contemplative prayer practices.
+The work became increasingly popular over the course of the twentieth century, with nine English translations or modernisations produced in this period.
+In particular, The Cloud influenced contemplative prayer practices.
 The practical prayer advice contained in The Cloud of Unknowing forms a primary basis for the contemporary practice of Centering Prayer, a form of Christian meditation developed by Trappist monks William Meninger, Basil Pennington and Thomas Keating in the 1970s.
 It also informed the meditation techniques of the English Benedictine John Main.

-The contemplation method urged in The Cloud is similar to Buddhist meditation and modern transcendental meditation.
-For example, the last paragraph of chapter 7 says: If you want to gather all your desire into one simple word that the mind can easily retain, choose a short word rather than a long one.
-A one-syllable word such as "God" or "love" is best.
-But choose one that is meaningful to you.
-Then fix it in your mind so that it will remain there come what may.
-This word will be your defence in conflict and in peace.
-Use it to beat upon the cloud of darkness above you and to subdue all distractions, consigning them to the cloud of forgetting beneath you.